chenhengwei1999/ISSPA/docs/source/index.rst

 - :doc:`/tutorial/quick_start` - Understand the developing environment and how programs are launched.

-- :doc:`/tutorial/user_manual_collection` - User manual Collection for ISSPA.
+- :doc:`/tutorial/user_manual_collection` - User manual collection for ISSPA.

 ISSPA COMPONENTS